By Chet Yarbrough

 Weiss pursues his interest in gravitational waves with Soviet scientists, and two Scots named Ronald Drever and James Hough.
 Levin imprecisely explains their collaboration and how each conflict with the other over control of the science of gravitational waves.
 Drever is a brilliant tinkerer who designs a rudimentary gravitational wave detector.
 In 1980, the National Science Foundation funds a large interferometer study at MIT.

-Ronald Drever (1931-2017, Scottish pioneer on laser measurment and gravitational wave observation.)
+Ronald Drever (1931-2017, Scottish pioneer on laser measurement and gravitational wave observation.)

 After fits and starts, Rochus Vogt is appointed as director of the development at the LIGO project.
 Levin, also a family victim of Nazism, notes that Vogt is an important first director because of his ability to organize scientific research.
 However, Vogt is noted as an authoritarian that often conflicts with other scientists (like Drever) who worked on LIGO.